 Apart from these, display panels are also desirable features in a printer.
-A larger display panel makes it easy for you to troubleshoot printer problems as it will clearly show you messages such as “low toner” or “insert paper”.
-Moreover, if a printer does not have a display panel, it is considerably harder to connect it to a network and use it.
+A larger display panel makes it easy for you to troubleshoot printer problems as it will clearly show you messages such as “low toner” or “insert paper.”
+Moreover, if a printer doesn’t have a display panel, it’s considerably harder to connect it to a network and use it.

 Printing options (mobile, wireless, etc.)

-If your needs include printing directly from a camera or a mobile device, you can seek such printers accordingly as most standard printers come with a USB port to connect to a computer or a laptop.
+If your needs include printing directly from a camera or a mobile device, you can seek such printers accordingly.
+Most standard printers come with a USB port to connect to a computer or a laptop.
 Some also come with an ethernet port to connect to a network.